dazstaffs/blog/_posts/2025-07-26-GitHubFuture.md

 - Opens pull requests to update them
 - Alerts you about known vulnerabilities

 Let's see some of the dependency vulnerabilities that it has found.
-Here it is pointing out problems with Moongoose being out of date:
+Here it is pointing out problems with Mongoose being out of date:

 ![Image]({{ site.baseurl }}/assets/images/Dependabot1.png)